pivotal/docs-tap/cli-plugins/apps/overview.hbs.md

 ## <a id='usage-and-examples'></a>Usage and examples

-For information about how to use the Apps CLI plug-in, see [Usage and Examples](usage.hbs.md).
+For more advanced Tanzu Apps CLI usage, see [How-to-guides](how-to-guides.hbs.md).